YenRaven/NWSetItemProperties/README.md

 |SET_TAG_0_BONUS_0_TYPE|`string`|ITEM_PROPERTY_LIGHT|
 |SET_TAG_0_BONUS_0_MIN_SET_ITEMS|`int`|2|

 This instructs the script to apply the `ITEM_PROPERTY_LIGHT` effect to **this** piece of equipment when 2 or more set items are equiped.
 However there are a couple more things we need.
 The engine needs to know how bright the light needs to be and what color.
 These are special props for this effect type.
 Almost all effect types require a set of special props to define the properties of the effect.
-These differ for each effect and discripts on how to supply these values can be found below.
+These differ for each effect.
+Information on which effects require which special props can be found below.
 For `ITEM_PROPERTY_LIGHT` the two speical props are `_LIGHT` and `_COLOR`.
 All special props are defeind as ints and will throw an error in your chat window if an int outside the property range is provided.
 We want a dim light, witch is value 1, and a red light, witch is value 3.
-Adding these our final set of variables should be this.
+Adding these, our final set of variables should be this.

 |Name|Type|Value|
 |----|----|----|